denoland/fresh/docs/concepts/middleware.md

 1. The `routes/_middleware.ts` middleware is invoked.
 2. Calling `ctx.next()` will invoke the `routes/index.ts` handler.

-For a request to `/admin` the request flow like this:
+For a request to `/admin` the request flows like this:

 1. The `routes/_middleware.ts` middleware is invoked.
 2. Calling `ctx.next()` will invoke the `routes/admin/_middleware.ts` middlware.
 3. Calling `ctx.next()` will invoke the `routes/admin/index.ts` handler.

-For a request to `/admin/signin` the request flow like this:
+For a request to `/admin/signin` the request flows like this:

 1. The `routes/_middleware.ts` middleware is invoked.
 2. Calling `ctx.next()` will invoke the `routes/admin/_middleware.ts`